-When a student is accepted into an academic program, an approved degree program checksheet is provided with the acceptance packet.
+When a student is accepted into an academic program, an approved Transfer Credit Evaluation (TCE) is provided with the acceptance packet.
 It outlines the specific requirements for each individual student's program.
-Courses accepted in transfer from other institutions or already completed at Elizabethtown are entered appropriately.
-On the back there are several items concerning residency requirements, grade point averages, etc., as well as the time limit established for completion of the program under the requirements given.
+Courses accepted in transfer from other institutions or already completed at Elizabethtown appear on the TCE.
+All adult students are responsible for reading and understanding the information found on their TCE.
+Once matriculated, students will be able to see a detailed list of their degree requirements using the degree audit tool via their JayWeb (the E-town student portal) account.
+Fuller descriptions of all degree/program requirements are listed in this college catalog.